brshin/taskmonster/README.md

+> **Note:** This is a personal fork of a collaborative hackathon project.
+My specific contributions are detailed below.

+# TaskMonster | A Gamified To-Do List App

+A mobile productivity app built in 24 hours for the MHacks Hackathon (Nov.
+2023).
+TaskMonster gamifies your to-do list, turning task completion into a fun, points-based challenge.

+### My Contributions
+As part of a four-member team, I was involved in the entire process from concept to working prototype.
+My specific responsibilities included:

+-   Designing the user interface in Flutter.
+-   Helping refine the core functionality for adding, tracking, and rewarding tasks.

+---
+*(The original README content starts below)*

 ## Inspiration
 TaskMonster was born out of a passion for productivity, an affinity for video games, and a desire to build something meaningful and fun at Mhacks16.